senorGPT/CTF_crackmes.one/zsombii - Easy crackme/zsombii - Easy crackme - Solution.md

 ## 8. Challenging Myself

-Since this crackme essentially exposed it's source code, reverse engineering it wasn't too difficult challenge.
-To add some difficulty, I thought it would be neat to create a Python script that would generate a bunch of valid keys.
+Since this crackme essentially exposed it's source code, reverse engineering it wasn't too difficult of a challenge.
+To increase the difficulty, I thought it would be neat to create a *Python* script that would generate a valid keys - a *keygen*.

 Rewriting the validation function in *Python*: